Protect Your Health with Oral Cancer Screening

 Benefits of Oral Cancer Screening

-- Early Detection: Catching oral cancer in its early stages significantly improves the chances of successful treatment and recovery.
+- Early Detection: Finding oral cancer early greatly increases the likelihood of effective treatment and recovery.

-- Less Invasive Treatment: Early detection often allows for simpler, less invasive treatment options.
+- Less Invasive Treatment: Early diagnosis often means simpler and less aggressive treatment options.

-- Peace of Mind: Regular screenings provide reassurance that you’re taking proactive steps toward maintaining your health.
+- Peace of Mind: Routine screenings offer reassurance that you are proactive about your health.

-- Comprehensive Care: Screening is part of our routine dental checkups, ensuring that your oral health is monitored holistically.
+- Comprehensive Care: Oral cancer screening is included as part of your routine dental checkups, ensuring a full approach to your oral health.

 What to Expect During Your Oral Cancer Screening

-- Visual Examination: Examine your lips, tongue, gums, cheeks, and throat for any abnormalities.
+- Visual Examination: Inspect your lips, tongue, gums, cheeks, and throat for any signs of abnormal tissue.

-- Palpation: Feel the tissues in your mouth and neck to check for lumps or bumps.
+- Palpation: Gently feel the tissues in your mouth and neck to detect lumps or unusual bumps.

-- Medical History Review: Discuss any risk factors you may have for oral cancer, such as tobacco use or alcohol consumption.
+- Medical History Review: Discuss your risk factors, including tobacco use or alcohol consumption.

-- Oral Brush Biopsy: A sample of tissue may be taken from a suspicious area for laboratory analysis.
+- Oral Brush Biopsy: Taking a small tissue sample from suspicious areas for laboratory testing.

-- Imaging Tests: X-rays or scans may be used if necessary to assess the extent of any abnormalities.
+- Imaging Tests: X rays or scans may be used to evaluate any abnormalities further.

 Cost of Oral Cancer Screening